google/deepvariant/docs/deepvariant-complete-t7-case-study.md

-# DeepVariant MGISEQ T7 case study
+# DeepVariant Complete Genomics T7 case study

-In this case study, we describe applying DeepVariant to a MGISEQ T7 sample.
+In this case study, we describe applying DeepVariant to a Complete Genomics T7 sample.
 Then we assess the quality of the DeepVariant variant calls with `hap.py`.

 To make it faster to run over this case study, we run only on chromosome 20.